OzanMuhcu/SUrate/README.md

 - The full Sabancı University course database is not included.
 - To demonstrate functionality, only 1–2 sample courses from each department were added.
 - Course data was intentionally limited due to time and scope constraints.
+- we were expected to implement 2 pages for each member.
+For better UI design, we added some buttons to profile page without impelemting their functionality.
+It is a future work.

 ## Known Bugs